Prostate cancer is the most commonly identified cancer in the UK with 1 in 8 men being diagnosed during their lifetime.

 Usually, men have no prostate cancer symptoms for many years until the cancer is large enough to put pressure on their urethra tube that they urinate through.
 You should bear in mind that a man’s prostate gland can get bigger with age due to a non-cancerous condition called prostate enlargement and so the symptoms may not only signify prostate cancer.

 If you have these symptoms it is important to get them checked out by a doctor.

 If prostate cancer has spread it may present other symptoms such as back pain, hip pain or pelvis pain, erectile dysfunction, testicle pain, and unexplained weight loss.

 Prostate cancer is highly treatable in the early stages.
 Screening for prostate cancer is controversial and there is no screening programme for prostate cancer on the NHS.
 There is no single prostate cancer test and all tests have benefits and risks.
+Prostate cancer diagnosis has advanced rapidly over the last decade.
 Your consultant will discuss these in detail with you.

 Prostate cancer screening tests might include:

 The stage of prostate cancer describes the size of the cancer tumour and how far it has spread from the prostate.
 Prostate cancer is also graded based on the appearance of the cancerous cells.
 Together staging and grading prostate cancer will help doctors determine the best treatment.

 The Gleason score is the most common system doctors use to grade prostate cancer.
 A pathologist looks at several biopsy samples of your prostate cells and grades each sample based on how quickly they are likely to grow or how aggressive the cells look.
 There are five Grade Groups.
 Grade Group 1 is the least aggressive and Grade Group 5 is the most aggressive.